Infineon/TARGET_KIT_XMC72_EVK/README.md

 ## BSP Configuration

 The BSP has a few hooks that allow its behavior to be configured.
 Some of these items are enabled by default while others must be explicitly enabled.
-Items enabled by default are specified in the bsp.mk file.
+Items enabled by default are specified in the KIT_XMC72_EVK.mk file.
 The items that are enabled can be changed by creating a custom BSP or by editing the application makefile.

 Components:
-* Device specific category reference (e.g.: CAT1) - This component, enabled by default, pulls in any device specific code for this board.

 Defines:
 * CYBSP_WIFI_CAPABLE - This define, disabled by default, causes the BSP to initialize the interface to an onboard wireless chip if it has one.
-* CY_USING_HAL - This define, enabled by default, specifies that the HAL is intended to be used by the application.
-This will cause the BSP to include the applicable header file and to initialize the system level drivers.
 * CYBSP_CUSTOM_SYSCLK_PM_CALLBACK - This define, disabled by default, causes the BSP to skip registering its default SysClk Power Management callback, if any, and instead to invoke the application-defined function `cybsp_register_custom_sysclk_pm_callback` to register an application-specific callback.

 ### Clock Configuration